workshopweekend/exploring-color/exploring-color.md

     Modify the sequence code to reduce the brightness of the blue channel wherever it is used.
 The [`analogWrite` reference](http://arduino.cc/en/Reference/AnalogWrite) (and specifically the included example code) may be helpful.

 7. Uploading new code to see a new color is tedious.
 Insteas, use a potentiometer to control the brightness of each color.
-Connect your two potentiometers to analog pins A0 and A1.
-Borrow a third potentiometer and connect it to analog pin A2:
+Connect your two potentiometers to analog pins `A0` and `A1`.
+Borrow a third potentiometer and connect it to analog pin `A2`:

     ![three-potentiometers dim=400wL](img/three-potentiometers.png "Fritzing for RGB LED and three potentiometers") ![three-potentiometers dim=400wL](img/three-potentiometers-schematic.png "Schematic for RGB LED and three potentiometers")

-8. Use analogRead on pins A0, A1, and A2, respectively, to set the value for analogWrite on redPin, greenPin, and bluePin:
+8. Use analogRead on pins `A0`, `A1`, and `A2`, respectively, to set the value for analogWrite on redPin, greenPin, and bluePin.
+Note that `analogRead` returns a number between `0` and `1023`, while `analogWrite` requires a number between `0` and `255`.
+To adapt the read value to be written, we can simply divide by `4`.
+In case you get stuck, here's the code:
     <%= analogRead_to_analogWrite.ino =%>
-9. Turn the LED off by turning all pots to 0.
+9. Turn all the potentiometers to 0.
+You should observe the LED off.

+10. Modify your code to use the [`map` function](http://arduino.cc/en/Reference/map) instead of dividing by 4.

-* Experiment by turning the red and green pots to get a convincing orange color.
+11. Experiment by turning the red and green potentiometers to get a convincing orange color.
 (Likely to be full red and a little green.)
+Can you get teal?
+Purple?
+What about a gray color?

-* Adjust the pots to get as close to white as you can.
+12. Adjust all three potentiometers to get as close to white as you can.

-* Use Serial.println to inspect the analogWrite values for red, green, and blue that produce white.
-We'll set these values as the maximum value for each channel.
+12. `Serial.println` sends the values used in `analogWrite` to the serial monitor.
+Open the serial monitor and note which values for red, green, and blue produce the most compelling white color.
+You'll use these values to set the maximum end of the range for each channel.

-* Write a setAdjustedColor function that uses map to convert the 0..1023 range of each analogInput to the 0..max for each channel.
+13. Write a function called `setAdjustedColor` that uses map to convert the 0..1023 range of each analogInput to the 0..max for each channel.
+Here's a snippet to get you started:
+        //codeExt=ino
+        void setAdjustedColor(int redValue, int greenValue, int blueValue) {
+          analogWrite()
+        }

 * Use setAdjustedColor to set the LED's color based on the three pot values.
 Verify that the LED is white when the three pots are all the way on.
 * Setting the red, green, and blue components is common, but not always the most useful way to think about color.
 Sometimes you want to pick a hue and keep it as bright and saturated as possible.
 That's what the Hue-Saturation-Brightness (HSB) color representation does.
 * Use setHSBColor (provided) to control the hue, saturation, and brightness of the LED using the three potentiometers connected to pins A0, A1, A2.